The FOMC Statement Is Out – Here’s What Investors Need to Know

 I’m pleased to say that even with this week’s gyrations, earnings are working for my Growth Investor companies.
 Just this week, 24 of my Growth Investor companies released their latest quarterly results.
 Nineteen topped earnings estimates, with many rallying higher in the wake of their positive numbers… even when the broader market pulled back.

-Case in point: Coca-Cola Consolidated, Inc. (COKE) jumped more than 8% to a new 52-week high on Thursday following its strong earnings results, and then climbed 3% today.
+Case in point: Coca-Cola Consolidated, Inc. (COKE) jumped more than 8% to a new 52-week high on Thursday following its strong earnings results, and then climbed more than 3% today.

 The beverage manufacturer reported that second-quarter sales rose 3.3% year-over-year to $1.8 billion, up from $1.74 billion in the same quarter a year ago.
 Sparkling bottle/can sales accounted for $1.05 billion, while still bottle/can sales totaled $597.5 million.
 Operating earnings grew 11% year-over-year to $259.1 million, compared to $233.7 million in the second quarter of 2023.
 Adjusted earnings increased 11.7% year-over-year to $192.8 million.

-I recommended COKE to my Growth Investor subscribers on December 21, 2023, and thanks to the stock’s 8% earnings pop, the stock is up 43% on my High-Growth Investment Buy List.
-That’s more than double the S&P 500’s 12.2% gain and the NASDAQ’s 11.7% increase and more than triple the Dow’s 5.9% gain.
+I recommended COKE to my Growth Investor subscribers on December 21, 2023, and thanks to the stock’s post-earnings pop, the stock is now up 43% on my High-Growth Investment Buy List.
+That’s more than double the S&P 500’s 12.2% gain and the NASDAQ’s 11.7% increase and more than triple the Dow’s 5.9% rise over the same time period.

 Coca-Cola might not be the most exciting investment, but its returns certainly are!

-Note: Editor’s Note: Eric Fry here.
-Today, my InvestorPlace colleague Louis Navellier is here to discuss the outcome of this week’s Federal Open Market Committee (FOMC) meeting… and where investors will now be turning their attention.